dkvu/WindowsJs/README.md

 	3. Using any phone go to [ip]:8080/TooLazyToStandUp/Trackpad/Trackpad.html Known Issues:

-	1. Frontend is no good........
+	1. Frontend is ehh
-	2. Everythign else also might break thehe

 How I use it:

 	I use this appliation to control my computer, when steam shows/Movies from my computer onto my TV.
-	Instead of standing up and going to my computer to pause, click the next episode, etc., I use the my phone to do it.
+	Instead of standing up and going to my computer to pause, click the next episode, etc., I use my phone to do it.